 Adding hire items to quotations

 You add hire items to your quotations the same way you add any other ingredient.
 Open the quotation builder, search for the item by name, and add it to the relevant group.
-The system automatically checks availability in the background and flags any conflicts.
+Digital Florists automatically checks availability in the background and flags any conflicts.
 Because hire items are ingredients, they flow through to your recipes, costings, and shopping lists just like flowers and sundries do.Overbooking

 Sometimes you know you can borrow or sub-hire an item from another company, or you’re confident one event will cancel.
-In these cases, the system lets you overbook — it won’t block you from adding more items than you own.
+In these cases, Digital Florists lets you overbook — it won’t block you from adding more items than you own.
 However, the conflict warning stays visible on the event so you and your team always know there’s a potential problem to resolve.Tracking returns after events

 Getting your hire items back in good condition is just as important as sending them out.
-After each event, we recommend running through a quick checklist:- Check every item against the event’s hire list — make sure everything came back
+After each event, run through this checklist:- Check every item against the event’s hire list — make sure everything came back

 - Inspect for damage — scratches, chips, dents, missing parts